Mount Lassen as seen from the south side near the visitors center.

 Lassen Peak

 Lassen Peak (Mount Lassen) dominates the entire park.
 It is a lava dome volcano that was last active in 1917.
 When I mention active, I’m referring to eruptions.
-If you consider active as to having boiling mud pots earthquakes and other things, then like Yellowstone it is active all the time.
-In 1917 the eruption wasn’t like Mount Saint Helen’s explosive eruption in 1980 but rather it spewed lava like Kilauea in Hawaii.
+If you consider it active as having boiling mud pots, earthquakes, and other things, it is permanently active like Yellowstone.
+In 1917, the eruption wasn’t like Mount Saint Helen’s explosive eruption in 1980, but rather, it spewed lava like Kilauea in Hawaii.

 Picture of Lost Creek as it passes under the road and the north side of Mount Lassen.